JuliaSmoothOptimizers/NLPModels.jl/docs/src/guidelines.md

 If the Jacobian or the Hessian of the Lagrangian is dense, there is no need to implement the corresponding `*_structure!` and `*_coord!` methods.
 Only the corresponding `*_dense!` methods need to be implemented.
+Note that only the in-place API is provided for dense Jacobians and Hessians.
 This is specified at the initialization of [`NLPModelMeta`](@ref) through the keyword arguments `sparse_jacobian` and `sparse_hessian`.

 ## [Availability of the API](@id availability-api)